 Background

-Disasters globally affect human health and welfare, with nursing playing an essential role before and during disaster events, providing efficient early-response organization and effective field treatment.
+Disasters have a global impact on human health and well-being.
+Nursing plays a vital role in disaster preparedness and response by ensuring efficient early response coordination and delivering effective field treatment.

-Aim

-The study examines the challenges faced by the official Israeli humanitarian delegation to the Turkey earthquake zone in February 2023, during the preparation and operational phases, and examines their conclusions following the mission’s completion.
+Aim: The study focuses on the challenges encountered by the official Israeli humanitarian delegation during their mission to the Turkey earthquake zone in February 2023.
+It investigates the difficulties faced in both the preparation and operational phases, as well as the conclusions drawn after the mission's completion.

-Methods

-Twenty-two nurses from the humanitarian delegation were interviewed in three focus groups meetings, which were recorded, transcribed verbatim, and analyzed thematically using COREQ’s 32 items.
+Methods: Twenty-two nurses who were part of the humanitarian delegation were interviewed in three separate focus group meetings.
+These interviews were recorded, transcribed verbatim, and analyzed thematically using the 32 items outlined in the COREQ guidelines.

 Findings

-Three main themes were identified:

-Pre-departure preparation, Work in the disaster zone, and Post-mission conclusions.
+The study's findings were organized into chronological main themes around pre-departure preparation, working in the disaster zone, and post-mission conclusions.
+They were further divided into subthemes.

+The sense of national mission was evident in the participants.
+Even though participants expressed generally positive feelings towards the mission, many interviewees noted the logistical issues, as well as difficulties in collaboration with local teams.

 Conclusion

-Nurses’ roles in disaster zones are vital, including integrating into existing local healthcare systems.
-Nurses’ insights may help improve how humanitarian delegations’ preparations for operations in disaster zones, and offer insights into post-mission lessons and how to implement them.
+Nurses play a crucial role in disaster zones, including their integration into local healthcare systems.
+The insights provided by nurses can enhance the preparation of humanitarian delegations for disaster zone operations and contribute to post-mission lessons and their practical implementation.

 Implications for Nursing and Health Policy

-Nurse managers and health policy stakeholders can apply insights from this study in designing future nurse training programs in disaster skills and in fostering collaboration between international healthcare teams.
+Nurse managers and healthcare policymakers can utilize the findings of this study to develop future training programs for nurses in disaster-related skills.
+Additionally, it can help in fostering collaboration among international healthcare teams.

 Keywords: disaster, emergency nursing, humanitarian aid, collaboration, fieldwork, critical care nursing, multicultural team